oceanye/Beam_Rebar_Adj/SEI_Beam_Rebar_Adj/README.md

 1. Launch Tekla Structures
 2. Start this application
-3. Select rebars in the model
+3. Select two rebars in the model
-4. Use keyboard shortcuts or UI controls to adjust rebar positions
+4. Click to select the connection point
+5. The application will:
+   - Adjust the rebar endpoints to maintain proper spacing
+   - Create welding rebars at the connection point if enabled
-5. Apply changes to update the model
+6. Changes are automatically applied to the model

 ## Development